LuisGC/blog/content/blog/2020/02/fosdem-2020.md

 [**The Ethics of Open Source**](https://fosdem.org/2020/schedule/event/ethicsoss/), by Don Goodman-Wilson

+Don ([@DEGoodmanWilson](https://twitter.com/DEGoodmanWilson)) offered the audience another view about the theme of my FOSDEM, Ethics and Open Source.
+Free Software gives freedom to everyone, and it can be argued that it creates opportunities for the already privileged part of the society.
+It exacerbates existing injustices, encourages exploiting volunteer labor force.
+This is reflected in the _Paradox of Openness_, the tension between encouraging knowledge sharing and ensuring sufficient protection for those who share.

+We cannot settle with Open Source (as it is described today).
+It's necessary but not enough to ask if something is Open Source, we need to ask ourselves other questions like:
+* What are the forces that have led us to this point?
+* What do we owe to each other as people?
+* How do we evolve as a community?

 [**Engineers, Call Your Policy People!**](https://fosdem.org/2020/schedule/event/corppolicyteamoutreach/), by Astor Nummelin Carlberg & Paula Grzegorzewska

 [**Building Ethical Software Under Capitalism**](https://fosdem.org/2020/schedule/event/capitalismethicaloss/), by Deb Nicholson